vicious-widgets/vicious/README.md

 the second, and return a table of values to insert in the format string.

+**Battery**

+- `vicious.widgets.bat`: Battery widget for GNU/Linux
+  - provides state, charge, and remaining time for a requested battery
+  - takes battery ID as an argument, i.e. "BAT0"
+  - returns 1st value as state of requested battery, 2nd as charge level in percent, 3rd as remaining (charging or discharging) time and 4th as the wear level in percent
+- `vicious.widgets.bat_freebsd`: Battery widget for FreeBSD
+  - provides state, charge, and remaining time for a battery
+  - returns 1st value as state of requested battery, 2nd as charge level in percent, 3rd as remaining (charging or discharging) time and 4th as the wear level in percent

 **vicious.widgets.cpu**

   - provides CPU usage for all available CPUs/cores